Mcrich23/Ollama-Docker/README.md

 ## Running the Project

 ### Starting the Service
-To run the project, just call `sh ./ollama-docker.sh up`.
+To run ollama-docker, just run `sh ./ollama-docker.sh up`.

 ### Stopping the Service
-To stop the project, just call `sh ./ollama-docker.sh down`.
+To stop ollama-docker, just run `sh ./ollama-docker.sh down`.

+### Checking to See if the Service is Running
+To see the status of ollama-docker, just run `sh ./ollama-docker.sh status`.

 ## How it Works